 - (1) All Securities are represented by contracts to purchase such Securities.
-Forward contracts to purchase the Securities were entered into on June 18, 2013.
-All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be June 24, 2013. - (2) Based on the cost of the Securities to the Trust. - (3) Accounting Standards Codification 820, "Fair Value Measurements" establishes a framework for measuring fair value and expands disclosure about fair value measurements in financial statements for the trust.
-The framework under the standard is comprised of a fair value hierarchy, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
-The standard describes three levels of inputs that may be used to measure fair value:
+Forward contracts to purchase the Securities were entered into on January 27, 2014.
+All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be January 31, 2014. - (2) Based on the cost of the Securities to the Trust. - (3) Evaluation of Securities by the Trustee was made on the basis of the closing sales price at the Evaluation Time on the day prior to the Initial Date of Deposit.
+In accordance with Accounting Standards Codification 820, "Fair Value Measurements", the Securities are classified as Level 1, which refers to security prices determined using quoted prices in active markets for identical securities.
+The Sponsor's Purchase Price is \$150,254.
+The loss to the Sponsor on deposit totals \$(289).